shubh-ummm/MonaLisart/README.md

-# MonaLisart
+# MonaLisArt
-eCommerce platform using MERN, AWS
+eCommerce platform for Paintings using MERN Stack